Lynne Hobbs: Creation and development

 In 2000, EastEnders' executive producer John Yorke decided to introduce the "classic" Slater family.
 He felt the show needed to go back to its roots and bring back some traditional values.
 BBC's head of drama, Mal Young commented, "We do not have enough solid families in the soap, there were a lot of fractured families and people who were alone."
 The family were created as a replacement for the di Marco family, who were axed by Yorke.
 The family consisted of, grandmother Mo Harris (Laila Morse), father Charlie (Derek Martin), his four children, Lynne (Elaine Lordan), Kat (Jessie Wallace), Little Mo (Kacey Ainsworth), Zoe (Michelle Ryan), as well as Lynne's boyfriend Garry Hobbs (Ricky Groves).
 It later transpired that Kat was the mother of Zoe, after being raped by her uncle Harry Slater (Michael Elphick).

-Lordan was cast in the role of Lynne after the character was developed at an improvisation session for thirty actors and actresses earlier in the year.
-The character was described as "feisty", "a loud mouth" and "no nonsense".

 On 15 December 2003, it was announced that Lynne would be departing the following year.
 The decision was a mutual decision between Lordan and show producers and Lynne departed in July 2004.